Cloud Busting

-Cloud Busting is a children's novel by Malorie Blackman, published in 2004.
+Cloud Busting is a 2004 children's novel by Malorie Blackman.
 It is written in verse, with each chapter using a different type of poetry.

 The novel won the Nestlé Children's Book Prize Silver Award and was longlisted for the Carnegie Medal.

 Plot

 Mr Mackie, the teacher, assigns the homework to the class: to write a poem.
 Sam wants to write his poem about Davey.
 Alex, his ex-best friend, mocks him for doing so.
 Sam quotes:

 "I want to write my poem about Davey.